inkuss/to.science.frontend/README.md

 # Install redland bindings

-to.science.drupal depends on the redland bindings and curl modules for php5.
+to.science.drupal depends on the Redland rdf bindings and on curl modules for php5.
 Install redland bindings for php56 on SLES.

 *Installation on SLES SP4:*